PANEL ATTORNEY QUALIFICATIONS

 client.
 It contains some basic information regarding the appellate

-attorney briefly describes the case, possible issues and impressions.
+attorney briefly describes the case as well as possible issues and impressions.

-The executive director or staff members may suggest a panel
+The executive director or other attorneys may suggest a panel

 attorney who has recently handled a similar issue or who has